Bidireac/pokeGlass/README.md

 * [Status](#status)

 ## General info
-The page loads with two random pokemons displayed on a glass card.
+The page loads with two random pokemons, displayed on a glass card.
 When you hover over the cards, the 3d effect takes place.
 You can press the button in the middle to load new pokemons.

 ## Technologies
 Project is created with: